aio-libs/aiomonitor/docs/api.rst

 ===

 **aiomonitor** has tiny and simple to use API, just factory function and class that support context management protocol.
-Start monitor as simple as open file.
+Starting a monitor is as simple as opening a file.

 .. code:: python